tilersmyth/megan/README.md

 docker-compose up --build

 ```
+go to [http://localhost](http://localhost) in your browser

 ___

-Again, credit goes to [Angular Starter](https://github.com/gdi2290/angular-starter) and [express-mongoose-es6-rest-api](https://github.com/KunalKapadia/express-mongoose-es6-rest-api) for the great foundation to this project.
+Again, credit goes to [Angular Starter](https://github.com/gdi2290/angular-starter) and [express-mongoose-es6-rest-api](https://github.com/KunalKapadia/express-mongoose-es6-rest-api) for the great foundation that this project is built upon.

 ___